paulinawysakowska/playwright_ts_public/README.md

 This repository contains a suite of automated tests using Playwright.
 The tests cover various functionalities, such as searching for products, adding them to the basket, and verifying basket details.

+## Disclamer:

+The tests in this project were created for an existing website (the address has been removed) and may not function properly.

+Due to the lack of access to the development environment, these tests are not perfect:

+- **CAPTCHA Handling:** There may be an issue with handling CAPTCHA as I do not have access to its API.
+- **Object Locators:** The object locators on the site should be improved for greater stability.
+I used the locators that were most readily available without focusing on their optimization, as my primary goal was to create the initial code.
+- **Timeouts:** In some parts of the tests, there are commented-out timeouts.
+The site was not stable during development, and these timeouts were used temporarily.
+If I had access to the documentation, I could have implemented handling by waiting for the appropriate requests.
+In the future, I may add functionality to wait for the visibility of certain elements.

 ## Table of Contents
 - [Installation](#installation)
 - [Running Tests](#running-tests)